kernelci/kernelci-core/doc/schema-defconfig.rst

 The following schema covers the data that should be available in a build JSON data file sent to the server.

-The ``defconfig`` resource does not support POST requests.
-This schema is placed here as a reference document in order to provide correct data to the server.

 .. literalinclude:: schema/1.0/post_defconfig.json
     :language: json